jcervas/teaching/2024-2025/class-cmu-84-309/syllabus.md

     classroom setting.

-3.  **Recording and Sharing**: Recording of class discussions, whether audio, video, or text-based, is strictly prohibited unless prior permission is granted by the instructor and all participants involved.
-Any approved recordings are for personal academic use only and must not be distributed or shared.
+3.  **Recording and Sharing**: Recording of class discussions, whether audio, video, or text-based, is strictly prohibited.
+Anyone caught making an unauthorized recording will automatically fail the course—regardless of any accommodations they may have been granted.

 4.  **Online Discussions**: For online forums and discussions, similar privacy standards apply.
 Students should be mindful of the public or